beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/README.md

 ## Contributing :open_hands:
 We welcome contributions to the Chatbot Interviewer project.
+>[!NOTE]
-If you'd like to contribute, please follow these steps:
+> If you'd like to contribute, please follow these steps:

 - Fork the repository
 - Create a new branch for your feature or bug fix